-We require a minimum of three letters of recommendation.
+We require a minimum of three letters of recommendation or one pre-health advisory committee letter.
 If there is a pre-health advisory committee at your school, they must submit a letter for you.
-If there is not a pre-health advisory committee but there is a pre-dental advisor, a letter must be submitted from that person.
+If there is not a pre-health advisory committee we require at least one letter from someone who knows the student academically, one letter from a current dentist, and one additional letter written by a person of the student’s choice. .
 In addition, we suggest that you seek recommendations from faculty members at your school, employers, dentists you have talked with or observed, physicians, clergy, etc. Ask people who can give us information regarding your maturity and self-reliance, how you accept responsibility, your interest in dentistry, your work ethic and discipline, your critical thinking ability, what kind of student you are, your readiness for rigorous professional study, etc. You need to use your own judgment regarding the actual number of letters you submit.

 We prefer recommendation letters be submitted through the AADSAS application service.
 This allows your reference letters to be included as part of your full dental application.
 Your AADSAS application will be processed even if your reference letters are not on file yet.
 Once AADSAS receives your letters they will send UMKC a copy and also grant us access to them electronically.
 Applicants may submit a maximum of four individual letters of evaluation, or one committee letter/report plus the option of one additional letter of evaluation.
 Please refer to the “Evaluator” section of the AADSAS Application Instructions for further instructions.

 Find out what is required for you to be invited for a personal interview.